-The paper manufacturer shall confirm that fossil oil and/or coal are not used as fuels to produce process heat in the greaseproof paper mill.

-The case fossil oil is used as reserve or tip fuel, the paper manufacturer shall report why the use of fossil oil is necessary.
+- The paper manufacturer shall confirm that fossil oil and/or coal are not used as fuels to produce process heat in the greaseproof paper mill.
+Appendix 1 can be used. - In case fossil oil is used as reserve or tip fuel, the paper manufacturer shall report why the use of fossil oil is necessary.